When things get personal, you need to get personal with your Member of Parliament

 During October 2012 Daily Telegraph journalist Gemma Jones did the honours; she interviewed Jason and told us about his upcoming wedding.
 Gemma's story included Jason's confession that he had "changed his mind" about boat arrivals (Mmmm, didn't we hear that same sentence from many other Gillard government "no-advantage" offshore defenders since its introduction?)
 Jason had changed his mind and now supported the "no advantage" asylum seeker dump on Nauru and PNG because, as he added, "hundreds of thousands" of Vietnamese asylum seekers had drowned at sea during the Vietnam war years.

 Yes, Mr Clare, it has been claimed that hundreds of thousands of people drowned trying to reach safety by boat.
-According to Malcolm Fraser's Immigration Minister Michael MacKellar the mortality rate at sea was between 50 and 70 per cent - and he promoted these statistics confidently and widely to justify Fraser's "boat holding policy", where other countries were "stopping the boats" from sailing to Australia.
+According to Malcolm Fraser's Immigration Minister Michael MacKellar the mortality rate at sea was between 50 and 70 per cent - and MacKellar promoted these statistics confidently and widely to justify Malcolm Fraser's "boat holding policy", where the Australian government attempted to pursuade other countries to help us by "stopping the boats" from sailing to Australia.
 It was clever politics, which took the wind out of the sails of anti-refugee groups and deeply entrenched animosity and hostility about feared invasions by foreigners, while MacKellar and Fraser skirted around the xenophobia and white racism in Australian society.

 On Monday June 17, 2013, a freshly picked Labor Senator - former teacher and trade unionist Sue Lines - entered the Parliament to replace WA Senator and former Immigration Minister Chris Evans.
 So, as a confession, we had better come clean with Chris Evans before he vanishes into the leafy Perth suburbs of Nedlands or Subiaco where many MP's appear to have their permanent residences.
-Because, in the ongoing fury theme series of "where the bloody hell were you" we need to pick on Senator Evans as well.
+Because, in the ongoing fury theme series of "Where the Bloody Hell Are You" we need to pick on Senator Evans as well.

 One political commentator who often advocated for asylum seekers called him "the best ever Immigration Minister" and another one wrote he was "the best one" since more than a decade.
 Of course, all that seemed easy after the hardline policies previously implemented under the Howard government with Philip Ruddock at the Immigration Department helm.
 Under West Australian Senator Chris Evans we closed Nauru, and promises were made for a full retreat from an awful Howard decade marked by an increasing criminalisation of the maritime asylum seeker voyage and by a merciless offshore dumping of asylum seekers on Nauru and Papua New Guinea's Manus Island.